 Mahi Mahi is a firm, lean and flavorful fish that can be prepared in many different ways.

-However, Mahi Mahi does not have a lot of fat and will dry out quickly if you aren’t paying attention.
+However, Mahi Mahi is not a fatty fish such as salmon and will dry out quickly if you aren’t paying attention.

 Even at some of the best restaurants in Hawaii, I’ve been served a dried-out piece of fish with a bunch of pineapple salsa on top.

 We can do better than that at home, you and I.

 I am going to show you what is the best temperature to cook Mahi Mahi, as well as the best serving temperature for Mahi Mahi.

 As always, you will need an accurate thermometer to help you with this endeavor.